 - Apple cider vinegar- 4 tablespoons

-- Storage bottle, spray bottle can also be used
+- Storage bottle, the spray bottle can also be used

 - Combine all the ingredients and store in the bottle.